bboydt/Jeep-Bluetooth-Mod/README.md

 # Jeep Bluetooth Mod

 ## About
 When I started driving, I wanted Bluetooth in my 2004 Jeep Grand Cherokee.
 Several years later, I finally got around to building a Bluetooth mod.
 My radio has a plug for a cd changer, so I used an Arduino and a Bluetooth module to make a pseudo cd changer.
 It took me about a month, however I procrastinated a lot.
-[Here's a video of it working](https://youtu.be/_DS7fCqb5ws).
+[Here's a video of the prototype working (ignore the awful music)](https://youtu.be/_DS7fCqb5ws).

 ## Useful Info

+ - The arduino prototype code is in Jeep/ and the ATtiny version's code is in src/
  - My radio model is p05064354aj.
  - I'm using an Arduino UNO and a XS-3868 Bluetooth module
  - Chrysler radios, made before 2004, use the car’s internal PCI bus for communication with other accessories (i.e. a cd changer).
 It’s a good idea to be careful when writing to this bus because you could damage your car.